schlae/HardDriveInfo/README.md

 When the MCU PA7 is set as an input (logic 1), the drive will hold the hall-effect signal divider in reset as long as the 1.75MHz marker signal is present.

 The index marker tracks are present only on head 0; none of the other surfaces contain this information.

+### ST-225N (SCSI)

+This drive has firmware and bad sector information recorded on tracks -1 and -2, presumably multiple copies located on each surface.

+More information to come at a later date.

 ### ST-251